Barthes Studies is an open-access, independent, peer-reviewed journal for research in English on the work of Roland

 All article submissions are subject to the standard academic process of anonymous peer review.

-The final version of an accepted manuscript should adhere to the endnote referencing format outlined in the MHRA Style Guide, which is available online at:
+The final version of an accepted manuscript should adhere to the endnote referencing format outlined in the MHRA Style Guide, which is available free online here.

 Proofs will be sent to authors in the form of PDF files.
 They should be corrected and returned to the editor within one week.
 Only minor alterations to the text can be accepted at proof stage.

 Proposals for special issues are always welcome and should be discussed with the journal’s editor (BarthesStudies@Cardiff.ac.uk).

 Book reviews should normally be 750-1000 words in length for a single volume.
 We are open to proposals for longer review essays on major publications in the field.
 All correspondence regarding reviews should be addressed to Jennifer Rushworth (the journal’s Reviews Editor) at: email@example.com

 Review copies should be sent to: